chromium/subspace/README.md

 ## Windows

-On windows, set the envionment variable `LLVM_DEBUG=1` if the LLVM build was a debug build in order for CIR to link the appropriate runtime.
+On windows, set the environment variable `LLVM_DEBUG=1` if the LLVM build was a debug build in order for CIR to link the appropriate runtime.